SeanQuinn781/LogViz/README.md

 2. Upload multiple nginx log files to uploader at http://127.0.0.1:5000

-8. click 'GENERATE MAP' and you will be routed to your maps
+3. click 'GENERATE MAP' and you will be routed to your maps

-9. For more information about users OS, IP, request type etc, hover over datapoints on the SVG map
+4. For more information about users OS, IP, request type etc, hover over datapoints on the SVG map

+5. To switch to a different log file / map use the "Log Buttons" on the right side of the Map UI

 ## Gunicorn/ Systemd service